learnpoint/learnpoint-site/README.md

 - Be mindful about client caching.
 There's no build in cache invalidation logic, except for file changes.
 Before implementing a fancy caching strategy, consider one of the following three options.

     1. Do not use any caching at all.
 Between deployments, request recurrency is expected to be weak, and therefore, the value of caching is low.
-For end user availability, focus on compression:
+For end user availability, focus on compression and skip caching completely:

             cache-control: no-store